Curriculum Committee

 - Students are active and critical learners

-- Case-based learning is used to stimulate learning and promote application of basic biomedical and behavioral sciences to clinical sciences
+- Case-based learning is used to stimulate learning and promote the application of basic biomedical and behavioral sciences to clinical sciences

 - Clinical presentations with simulated and real patients are used to stimulate learning